Menu Close

 Eligibility

-To apply for the Canadian Clay & Glass Gallery Glass Art Residency, you must be a Canadian citizen or have Permanent Resident Status, as defined by Citizenship and Immigration Canada.
-You must self-identify as a BIPOC artist.
+To apply for the Ceramic, Glass, and Enamel Arts TD Residency for Black, Indigenous, and Underrepresented Peoples and Communities, you must be a Canadian citizen or have Permanent Resident Status, as defined by Citizenship and Immigration Canada.
+You must self-identify as a marginalized artist.
 You must also meet our definition of an emerging professional artist, which is an artist who:

-- Is in the early stages of their career in their art form, usually within the first 10 years
+• Is in the early stages of their career in their art form, usually within the first 10 years

-- Has developed skills through training and/or practice in the field
+• Has developed skills through training and/or practice in the field

-- Has a body of work that incorporates a public presence and peer recognition; and
+• Has a body of work that incorporates a public presence and peer recognition; and

-- Seeks payment for their work and has an active and engaged practice
+• Seeks payment for their work and has an active and engaged practice

 The Canadian Clay & Glass Gallery is committed to equity and diversity.
-We encourage applications from individuals that reflect the diversity of our audience and who are typically underrepresented in institutional settings, including artists of colour, Indigenous artists, deaf artists, artists with disabilities, and LGBTQ2S+ artists and ask that they self-identify in their applications.
+We encourage applications from individuals that reflect the diversity of our audience and who are typically underrepresented in institutional settings, including artists of colour, Indigenous artists, deaf artists, artists with disabilities, and LGBTQ2S+ artists, and ask that they self-identify in their applications.

 Contact